vilavivida/CourseProject/README.md

 **Note: not every movie has all information listed.
 If the crawler cannot find relevant information, it will automatically fill the space with "Not Found".**

 ### Requirements
-- [x] This module requires the following modules:<br/>
-Please check out `requirements.txt`.<br/>
+Please check out `requirements.txt` for information.<br/>
-or information you can install all packages at once using `$ pip install -r requirements.txt`.
+You can install all packages at one time using `$ pip install -r requirements.txt`.